 NEW STUDENTS need to meet one of the following criteria:

-- RACC writing placement test score of COM 122 or COM 121 with reading score of 108+ or math placement score of MAT 150 with reading core of 108+
+- RACC writing placement test score of COM 122 or COM 121 with reading score of 108+ or math placement score of MAT 150 with reading score of 108+

 - Graduation in the top 10% of high school class

 - A combined SAT score of 1100 for the two part test or 1650 for the “new” SAT test